top of page

 • Importantly, “HCF data is orthogonal to other styles and enhances returns, Sharpe ratios and lowers draw-down” when combined with other factors and strategies.
 The performance of HCF “exemplifies the power of using novel data sources” to create excess returns.

-To access the complete report, fill out the linked form and we'll promptly email you the full research paper from JP Morgan based on Irrational Capital's groundbreaking work with the "Human Capital Factor".
+To access the complete report, fill out the linked form and you'll gain access to the full research papers from J.P.
+Morgan based on Irrational Capital's groundbreaking work with the "Human Capital Factor".

 More than anything, we believe this research shows (once again) that cultivating a strong corporate culture is one of the most effective ways to create economic value and growth.